melofton/module7_R_dev/module7.md

 **Answer Q.4**

-Read in and view lake chlorophyll-a data.
+Now we will read in and view lake chlorophyll-a data.

 We will rename the columns of our dataframe, and use the `cumsum()` function to filter out several rows with NA chlorophyll-a values at the